The role of middle managers in strategy implementation can make or break your strategic initiatives.

-What we hear over and over again from leaders is that their finely crafted strategic plan is not being implemented at the quality or speed that they expect to produce the results they need.
+What we hear over and over again after strategy retreats is that finely crafted strategic plans are not being implemented at the quality or speed that they expect to produce the results they need.
 Here is the woeful record of strategy implementation according to the research:

 Strategies Must Go Through People and Culture

 For a corporate strategy to make a real and positive difference, it must be properly executed.
 To be properly executed, it must go through your people and your workplace culture.
 Certainly executives bear the ultimate responsibility for success, but they cannot implement plans on their own.